jeichorn/Being-A-PHP-Developer-The-Nuts-And-Bolts/development_environments/README.md

 You likely will want a nice ssh client, a great choice is [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 It includes an agent as well which allows you to unlock password protected keys once per session.

 Want a graphical editor for your hosts file, try [HostsMan](http://www.abelhadigital.com/hostsman)

+## Things to checkout
+You want want to dig into the "Sharing Folder with Local VM" section o the "Deploay Target" tab and Vhost section on the "Webservers" tab.
+A basic export of your project to /var/www works, but likely isn't what you want long term.